uxifiit/UXC/README.md

 ### Session recording options

 Session recording can be started and controlled in 3 ways:
-* Remotely by the study conductor through the UXR management application,
+* Remotely, by the study conductor through the UXR management application,
 * Locally, using the application user interface, or
-* Through the REST and web socket API by a 3rd party application.
+* Through the REST API or web socket with SignalR by a 3rd party application.

 ### Supported devices